 All Officers must give all properties, assets, funds and all records of the Local Union to their successors at the end of their term of office.

-The Duties of the President are of such a nature that they are required that they be booked off work full-time with remuneration being equivalent to 5% above the Para-Pro grid step18 in the Collective Agreement.

 It shall be the duty and the responsibility of the President to:

 Enforce the CUPE Constitution and these By-laws.